avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 Connect the storage device to your computer, then:

 1. Make sure your storage device is formatted as a **FAT32** volume.
 This is the default format for most devices when they're new, but a reformat may be necessary if it's been changed.
-1. Rename your storage device to give it the label **SONOPLUS**, so it can be correctly detected as a music library by your SonoPlus.
+1. Rename your storage device to give it the name/label **SONOPLUS1**, so it can be correctly detected as a music library by your SonoPlus.
 1. Copy your music library (or other supported audio files) to the storage device.
 This may take a while, depending on the size of your library and the speed of your storage device.

 ## Step 2: Install the USB storage device in your SonoPlus